 Quiche Lorraine Recipe

-Published November 14, 2019.
+Published January 5, 2024.
 This post may contain affiliate links.
 Please read my disclosure policy.

 Quiche Lorraine Recipe is a delicious savory egg and bacon tart surrounded by a homemade pie crust and baked to perfection for the perfect brunch recipe.
+You will be amazed at how easy this tasty egg dish is to make.

 Quiche Lorraine

-Quiche is a classic French dish that is essentially a flan cooked in a pie crust.
+Quiche Lorraine is a classic French dish that is essentially a flan cooked in a pie crust.
 While it spread to western Europe, it’s been a staple in that region since the 14th century.

-Quiche Lorraine first came onto the scene in the early 1800s in France from the Lorraine region, and if I had to guess helped start the revolution of making quiche a bit more customizable with the ability to add more veggies and cheeses to the mix.
+Quiche Lorraine first came onto the scene in the early 1800s in France from the Lorraine region.
+If I had to guess, it helped start the revolution of making quiche a bit more customizable with the ability to add more veggies and cheeses to the mix.
+However, it was made popular in the United States in the 1950s and throws in sautéed onions, bacon, and cheese to the mix for a tasty flavor.

-How to Make Quiche Lorraine Crust
+How to Make Quiche Lorraine from Scratch

-- In a bowl, whisk the eggs, cream, cheese, bacon, cooked onions, salt, and pepper and transfer to the parbaked pie crust.
+In a bowl, whisk the eggs, cream, cheese, bacon, cooked onions, salt, and pepper and transfer to the parbaked pie crust.

 Make-Ahead and Storage

-Make-Ahead: Simply par-bake the crust, make your egg filling, and chill them separately until the day of your event.
+Make-Ahead: Par-bake the crust, make your egg filling, and chill them separately until the day of your event.
 It will hold for 2 days.
 For the day you want to serve it, add the egg filling to the pie crust and bake it just like in the instructions, and you are ready to go.

 How to Store: You can store it in the refrigerator for up to 4 days, covered in plastic wrap or an airtight container.
 Quiche does not freeze well and is not recommended because so much moisture will be lost in the thawing and re-cooking process.